LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 A simple function works fine each time.
 Do not get fancy for nothing.

 What state would a game hold?
-We might set it up so the user chooses size of the range of choices just once, and remember it for possibly multiple plays of the Game.
+We might set it up so the user chooses the size of the range of choices just once, and remember it for possibly multiple plays of the Game.
 The variable was ``big`` before, we can keep the name.
 If we are going to remember it inside our Game instance,